David Campese: Hong Kong Sevens

 In 1986, Australia made it to the semi-finals of the Hong Kong Sevens, but were defeated by the French Barbarians 20–14, who went on to lose the final to New Zealand 32–12.
 In May 1986, Campese played for the Australian sevens team at the Sport Aid Sevens tournament at Cardiff.
-Australia easily defeated Ireland before going on to lose to England after Glen Ella threw a pass that went over Campese's head and was intercepted by England for a try.
+Australia defeated Ireland before going on to lose to England.

 In 1987, Campese captained the Australian side for the first time at the Hong Kong Sevens with Alan Jones as coach.
-Australia faced Fiji in the semi-final, in which they fell behind 0-14 after five minutes, before going on to lose the game 8-14.
 Following the Hong Kong Sevens, Campese participated in the NSW Sevens at Concord Oval.
-Australia defeated Western Samoa, Korea and the Netherlands on the first day, before beating Tonga in the quarter-final and Korea in the semi-final.
-Australia then defeated New Zealand in the final 22–12, in what Simon Poidevin later described as "one of the most satisfying and gutsy [victories] that I’ve been associated with in an Australian team."

 In 1988, Campese embarked on perhaps his most successful campaign at the Hong Kong Sevens, winning his third and final Hong Kong Sevens tournament with the Australian side, and being awarded the Leslie Williams Award for Player of the Tournament.
-The victorious Australian squad contained: Michael Lynagh (QLD, captain), Brad Burke (NSW), David Campese (NSW), Julian Gardner (QLD), Tim Gavin (NSW), Jeff Miller (QLD), Acura Niuqila (NSW), Brian Smith (QLD), Steve Tuynman (NSW).
-Bob Dwyer (manager/coach).

 In 1989 Australia made it to the final of the Hong Kong Sevens, but were defeated in the final by New Zealand, 10–22.

-Campese made his ninth appearance at the Hong Kong Sevens in 1993 with the Australian team.
-Australia were defeated by Fiji in the semi-final 14–17.
-Tim Horan scored a try in the first minute of the game, but Campese was forced to leave the match shortly after this due to injury.
-Waisale Serevi scored three tries for Fiji and they emerged victorious.
+Campese made his ninth appearance at the Hong Kong Sevens in 1993 where Australia were defeated by Fiji in the semi-final 14–17.
+Campese was forced to leave the match shortly after the match started, due to injury.

-In 1994, Campese captained Australia for the Hong Kong Sevens, with Glen Ella acting as Australian coach.
-The team contained Tim Horan, Jason Little, David Wilson, Ilie Tabua, George Gregan and Ryan Constable.
-Australia easily won their round-robin stages on the first day, narrowly defeated Samoa in the quarter final, comprehensively defeated Fiji in the semi-final, before losing the final to New Zealand 32–20.
+In 1994, Campese captained Australia for the Hong Kong Sevens, the team losing the final to New Zealand 32–20.

 Campese returned to Hong Kong three years later for the 1997 Rugby World Cup Sevens.
-Australia were one of three teams, along with England and tournament hosts Hong Kong to automatically qualify for the event.
-Australia were defeated by New Zealand in the quarter-final 12–40.